CollectionBuilder/collectionbuilder-sa/README.md

 See [CB Docs](https://collectionbuilder.github.io/cb-docs/) for detailed information.

 If you are interested in using CollectionBuilder, or are already using it, please drop us a line (**libstatic.uidaho@gmail.com**) since we would love to learn more about its use in the wild.
-There are also currently opportunities to [collaborate on CollectionBuilder](https://collectionbuilder.github.io/about.html#the-grant).

 ----------